 Sasser is regarded as one of the most damaging (and most recent) major malware outbreaks in recent years, rapidly spreading through networks by using the Internet, rather than e-mail, to find exploitable systems that had yet to patch a flaw in Microsoft's Local Security Authority Subsystem Service (LSASS), a required system file.
 He also was the first virus writer to be turned in by informants as part of Microsoft's bounty program.

 The German teen made headlines again after his arrest when he was offered a job with security provider Securepoint Inc., whose executives said the talented teen deserved another chance to use his skills legitimately.
-Some in the security community expressed outrage at the hire, while others familiar
+Some in the security community expressed outrage at the hire, while others familiar with Jaschan's story said his poor judgment and youthful mistake should not prevent him from gaining employment.

 Shortly after his arrest, Jaschan told the German magazine Stern he created Sasser to gain approval from peers.
 Described as a shy vocational school student with few friends, Jaschan quickly gained popularity when classmates discovered he was behind the Netsky worm and some of its variants, which he told reporters he released to counter Bagle and Mydoom worms circulating worldwide.
 "They even encouraged me to add something that would cause damage, but that was never what I wanted," he told the magazine.